Home CGS 2820C

 Masthead content, such as a banner image, logo, or website name goes here...

-Set in your stylesheet - background-image:url(images/banner.jpg)
+Set image in your stylesheet - background-image:url(images/banner.jpg)

 </header>